 Saturday mornings: Roller Derby (cats) and NSO Training

 There are tons of online shops you can purchase your gear from, with more and more derby specific ones popping up all the time.
 We’re more than happy to point you in the right direction but remember that everyone is different and if you’re able to, it’s a great idea to try on various bits of kit before you buy.

 Good advice about protection and skates can be found at www.skates.co.uk and Double Threat Skates.
 Both are run by skaters, can supply everything you need, and are happy to talk to you about the best options available to you.

 Your basic kit which you will need when you start:

-We use quad roller skates, and to start with you can use beginner skates, such as Riedell R3s and SureGrip GT50s.
-Eventually, you may want to progress to skates that have been made to measure and ordered from the USA.
+We use quad roller skates, and you can start with beginner skates, such as Riedell R3s and SureGrip GT50s.
+Eventually, you may want to progress to skates that have been made to measure.

 - To skate derby you need to have some ankle movement and flexibility, so ankle cut quads or trainer-style skates are ideal